Five different properties in flood risk areas

 Are there any flood defences in the area?

-The Environment Agency offers an online service that enables house hunters to look at the streets they may wish to live on and see if they are protected by flood defences, where flood defences are located and ‘flood storage’ areas used to take up the slack when there’s a deluge.
+The Environment Agency offers an online service.
+This enables house hunters to look at the streets they may wish to live on.
+Check if flood defences protect the area, where these flood defences are located, and identify ‘flood storage’ areas used to absorb excess water during a deluge.

-The Flood Warning Information Service also has a website where you can check for flood warnings in an area, and sign up for alerts.
-Or you can call its helpline on 0345 988 1188.
+The Flood Warning Information Service also has a website where you can check for flood warnings in an area.
+You can also sign up for alerts or call its helpline on 0345 988 1188.

 How many times has it flooded recently?

-There isn’t a publicly available register of historic flooding information so the best thing to do is search online for an area’s name plus ‘flooding’ and local media reports and social media posts will give you a good guide to recent flooding events.
+There isn’t a publicly available register of historic flooding information.
+So, the best thing to do is search online for an area’s name plus ‘flooding’.
+Local media reports and social media posts will give you a good guide to recent flooding events.

 Will I be able to get home and contents insurance?

-Yes, home and contents insurance for properties in flood risk areas is available and most of the best-known insurers offer policies, but in the past some people have struggled to renew their insurance following a flood.
+Yes, home and contents insurance for properties in flood risk areas is available.
+Most of the best-known insurers offer policies.
+However, in the past some people have struggled to renew their insurance following a flood.

-To tackle this, and the extra cost of insurance policies for homes in these areas, the government has set up an industry-backed scheme that underwrites these extra costs and can bring your insurance premiums down.
+To tackle this, and the extra cost of insurance policies for homes in these areas, the government has set up an industry-backed scheme.
+This scheme underwrites these extra costs and can bring your insurance premiums down.
 Check if a property you’re considering buying is eligible.

 Can I modify the property to defend against floods?

-There is now a significant industry that has sprung up to help homeowners both prevent water entering their homes and surface water flooding.
+There is now a significant industry that has sprung up to help homeowners.
+It both prevents water entering their homes and addresses surface water flooding.
 This ensures their properties can survive a flood.

 Experts recommend you create a flood plan for your home, which can include:

-• Repositioning power lines and sockets – these are moved to above worst-case flood level lines so that the electricity system isn’t damaged during a flood
+• Workers move power lines and sockets to above the worst-case flood level lines to prevent damage to the electricity system during a flood.

 • Capping or blocking up air and heat ducting to prevent water coming in.

-• Buying caps for toilets – during floods the local sewage system can become inundated and as water levels rise raw sewage can rise up through your ground-floor toilets; a cap can help prevent this but needs to be installed as a flood happens
+• Buying caps for toilets – during floods the local sewage system can become inundated.
+As water levels rise, raw sewage can rise up through your ground-floor toilets; installing a cap can help prevent this, but you need to install it as a flood happens.

-• Getting airbrick covers – airbricks are the honeycombed bricks you see at foot level around a house, which also will need to be blocked up when a flood is imminent
+• You will also need to block up airbricks, the honeycombed bricks you see at foot level around a house, when a flood is imminent.

 Does living in a flood risk area affect my chances of getting a mortgage?